Hearing Tests for Seniors: What to Expect

 Common Types of Hearing Tests

-Doctors use different types of tests to check their patients’ hearing.
-Some of the most common types include:
+Audiologists use different exams to check specific aspects of their patients’ hearing.
+Some of the most common hearing tests that benefit seniors include:

-• Pure-tone audiometry: Also known as an audiogram test, during this test, the patient will wear headphones and listen for beeps at different volumes and pitches.
+• Pure-tone audiometry: Also known as an audiogram test.
+In this common test, the patient wears headphones and listens for beeps at low volumes and pitches.

 • Speech audiometry: This test checks how well the patient understands speech by playing different words through a set of headphones.

-• Tympanometry: This test can find middle ear problems by focusing on how well the eardrum moves.
+• Tympanometry: This test can find middle ear problems by examining how well the eardrum moves.

-• Otoacoustic emissions (OAE): This checks the tiny hair cells in a patient’s inner ear that are important for hearing.
+• Otoacoustic emissions (OAE): This exam checks the tiny hair cells in a patient’s inner ear that facilitate hearing.

 Preparing for a Hearing Assessment

-• Help them make a list of any ear or hearing problems they’ve had.
+• Make a list of any ear or hearing problems you’ve had.

-• Gently clean around the outside of their ears.
+• Gently clean around the outside of your ears.

 What to Expect During a Hearing Exam

-Most hearing exams will take between 30 and 60 minutes.
-It starts with a doctor looking inside the ear canal for any wax buildup or visual problems within the ear canal or the eardrum.
+Most hearing tests for seniors take between 30 and 60 minutes.
+First, the doctor will shine a light inside each ear to check for any wax buildup, fluid, or visual problems within the ear canal or the eardrum.

 While new experiences can be stressful, audiometry tests are painless.
-The patient just needs to follow the directions given by the doctor.
+All you need to do is follow the directions given by the doctor.

 What the Results Mean